Eric Liddell: Winning the Race

 ==> Also read Francis Scott Key: God and Country.

-Live stream services for Sunday 10:30 A.M., Sunday 6:00 P.M., and Wednesday 7:00 P.M. will continue to be offered on Facebook and a bit later on YouTube.
+Can't attend our services in person?
+Join us for live stream services on Sunday 10:30 A.M., Sunday 6:00 P.M., and Wednesday 7:00 P.M. on Facebook and a bit later on YouTube.
 Also, Children's Church on YouTube will continue to be offered.
-Regular services and activities will resume as soon as possible.
+View our COVID-19 Update.

-We have provided the option to give online to help support the ministry of West Park Baptist Church.
+We now offer the option to give online to help support the ministry of West Park Baptist Church.
 Thank you for your ongoing generosity.
 Click here to go to online giving.